 Sierra Trek is a Cal4Wheel event located in California’s beautiful Tahoe National Forest.
 This family oriented event is geared toward stock 4x4s on guided historic and slightly challenging tours, toward mildly modified vehicles on the Saturday Outer Limits run and off-road enthusiast on the extremely challenging Fordyce Trail.

-History is in the making in regards to off-road events!
-Cal4Wheel is embarking on a historic 50th Annual Sierra Trek; all the while keeping tradition alive with creating a family event that offers something for everyone.
-Cal4Wheel volunteers will be hosting many different attractions at this year’s Sierra Trek, scheduled for August 10-13, 2017 at the beautiful Meadow Lake.
+Cal4Wheel just celebrated its 50th Annual Sierra Trek; all the while keeping tradition alive with creating a family event that offers something for everyone.
+Cal4Wheel volunteers will be hosting many different attractions at Sierra Trek, scheduled for August 2018 at the beautiful Meadow Lake.

 As in the past we will be leading trail runs from extreme rock crawling on the historic Fordyce Trail, Outer limits runs, historical run, ATV /UTV run on local trails and once again Star Trek which will be hosted by one of our outstanding contributors, WFO.